court

 - (intransitive) To engage in courtship behavior.

-- In this season, you can see many animals courting.
+- At this time of year, you can see many animals courting.

 - French: courtiser, faire la cour